nnesse/glbindify/Readme.md

 Dependencies
 ------------

-A C++11 compiler is required to build `glbindify` and it's generated bindings must also be built with at C++11 compiler. `glbindify` (and it's generated bindings) are known to build in linux, cygwin, and msys2 with gcc 4.8.2 and higher.
+A C++11 compiler is required to build the command line tool and but the generated bindings do not require C++11.
+The command line tool and it's generated bindings are known to build in linux, cygwin, and msys2 with gcc 4.8.2 and higher.
 Other configurations may work but have not been tested.